Skill Level: Intermediate - Advanced

 If you are using the basic email wrapper, you can add this information into the default signature section to make sure it is added to every email.
 Or if you are using the advanced email wrapper, you can add this in the the 'Copyright' section in the footer.

-If you have any questions regarding setting up your email template, please leave a comment below.
+If you have any questions regarding setting up your email wrapper, please leave a comment below.
 Also, look out for our next blog post that will feature useful tips on best practices for email newsletters.